In the Southern Pacific Ocean, a remote volcanic island looms out of the sea with giant stone statues. The Easter Island Statues.

 A stunning archaeological discovery was made in May 2012, where archaeologists excavated around the statues to discover the Easter Island heads have bodies!

-You can climb to the top of the crater from where you will get and almost 360 degree panorama of the island.
+You can climb to the top of the crater from where you will get an almost 360-degree panorama of the island.

 So here at Ahu Tongariki these Moai look over a flat village site.
 But not all Moai face inland, and we’ll get to an example of this later on our journey around Rapa Nui.